paiqo/Databricks-VSCode/README.md

 - Integration for CI/CD using [DatabricksPS](https://www.powershellgallery.com/packages/DatabricksPS) PowerShell module

 # Release Notes

+**v1.4.1:**
+- fixed issue where the creation of `_sqldf` was also done for non-select statements resulting in duplicate exeuction of e.g. `INSERT` statements

 **v1.4.0:**
 - fixed an issue with the `Create cluster` link